ousid/filament-issues/README.md

 ## Filament Issues
-This is a demonstration project, to track issues, created by @ousid
+This is a demonstration project, to track issues on filament package, created by @ousid

 ## Seeding the DB
-Some issues, relies on a data, you may run
+Some issues, relies on data, you may run the db seeder

 ```bash
 php artisan db:seed